 SNAP Violation Attorney

 Many small grocers and convenience stores rely on the revenue they receive from their EBT transactions.
 That’s why good legal representation makes all the difference when the USDA sends a SNAP Violation Charging Letter.
-Andrew Tapp has been a SNAP Violation Attorney since 2012 and has successfully handled more than 100 cases for clients across the United States.
-He has represented clients ranging from large groceries stores to small convenience stores and food delivery services.
+Andrew Tapp has been a SNAP Violation Attorney since 2012 and has successfully handled hundreds of cases for stores across the United States, including New York, California, Texas, Michigan, Illinois, Florida, Georgia, Virginia, Missouri, Washington, Oregon, Indiana, Oklahoma, among others.
+He has represented clients ranging from chain supermarket stores to small convenience stores and food delivery services.

 Experienced SNAP Violation Attorney